fbpx

 Previous UK UCAT Scores

-Based on past UCAT scores, students usually struggle the most with Verbal Reasoning, with the average score at 567 in 2022.
-In comparison, students tend to be most comfortable with Quantitative Reasoning, getting an average score of 658 last year.
+Based on past UCAT scores, students usually struggle the most with Verbal Reasoning, with the average score at 601 in 2024.
+In comparison, students tend to be most comfortable with the now removed Abstract Reasoning, getting an average score of 653.

-Abstract Reasoning scores have increased in recent years, with the average reaching 659 last year.
-Decision Making scores tend to vary and and the average was 616 last year.
+Quantitative Reasoning scores have fallen three years in a row since 2021, with the most recent average at 649.
+Decision Making scores tend to vary and the average was 620 last year.

 UK UCAT deciles for previous years: